-Therefore, we wouldn’t recommend purchasing a Staffy cross Jack Russell from a breeder.
+Truthfully, crossing a Staffy and Jack Russell isn’t exactly common.
+You wouldn't necessarily find a Staffy cross Jack Russell at a breeder's.
 However, if you come across one at a shelter who really needs a home, you should consider giving them a chance.

 The best bet you’ve got at understanding what this mix could be like is to take a closer look at the two parent breeds.
 The puppies will take traits from each parent, but it’s impossible to tell what they’ll specifically take from each side.

 Staffordshire Bull Terrier

 Staffies tend to have a bad reputation but their ‘bad boy’ image simply isn’t true!
 These strong, muscular dogs can be aggressive and feisty if they’re not trained or well- socialised - but that’s true of any breed.